sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/manager_correlation_rule.md

 This rule calculates a manager relationship between identities.

-Use this rule to correlate an identities manager for the following scenarios
+Use this rule to correlate an identity's manager for the following scenarios:

-* The authoritative source has multiple accounts for an identity and you must pick the manager data from the `active` account
+* The authoritative source has multiple accounts for an identity and you must pick the manager data from the `active` account.
-* When you must do a lookup from an employee number to other data
+* You need to do a lookup from an employee number to other data.
-* The Identity changes types for example from consultant to employee and the manager comes from a different authoritative source
+* The identity changes types, for example, from consultant to employee with the manager coming from a different authoritative source.

 ## Execution